awtrix/hd-apps/README.md

 # Awtrix HD Apps
 This is the central repository for Awtrix HD apps.
-Everything is still in veryy early developer state.
+Everything is still in very early developer state.
 Do not use it!